 How Traffic Director works with gRPC applications

-Traffic Director configures a sidecar proxy using xDS v2 APIs.
-The gRPC client communicates with the gRPC server through the sidecar proxy.
+To configure a sidecar proxy, Traffic Director uses xDS APIs.
+Clients communicate with the server through the sidecar proxy.

-In the second illustration, a service mesh is enabled without a sidecar proxy, using a proxyless gRPC client:
+In the second illustration, a service mesh is enabled without a sidecar proxy by using a proxyless gRPC client.

-If you are deploying only gRPC services configured by Traffic Director, you can create a service mesh without deploying any proxies at all.
+If you are deploying only gRPC services that Traffic Director configures, you can create a service mesh without deploying any proxies at all.
 This makes it easier to bring service mesh capabilities to your gRPC applications.

 Name resolution scheme